Origami-Cloudless-AI/TinyMLaaS-2023-winter/README.md

 Please feel free to edit this document to share information with others correctly.

 # Backlog?
+1. A WebApp (TinyMLaaS) installs a TinyML Hello model in a Hello container
-1. Train "Hello world" with Jupyter notebook (JN) as instructed in TFLm website, recommended to all.
+2. Train "Hello world" with Jupyter notebook (JN) as instructed in TFLm website, recommended to all.
-2. Convert the above training JN to a WebApp with streamlit
+3. Convert the above training JN to a WebApp with streamlit
 - Convert to a complete TinyML on a VM?
 - Try other ML model?
 - Try real HW?